1stdibs/npm-cache-install/readme.md

 #### clean-up

 If your cache server gains traction, you'll probably want clean up older caches.
 A simple cronjob is sufficient for most deployments.
-This example deletes caches older than 10 days,e very day at midnight:
+This example deletes caches older than 10 days, every day at midnight:

 ```crontab
 0 0 * * * find /path/to/module-cache/  -maxdepth 1 -mtime +10 -delete